cs-parttime-2020-fall/201027-css-intro-primary-autumn-ragland/README.md

 # 20-10-27 CSS Intro Primary

-### Assignment
-Create a CSS file and style the provided HTML file to look like wireframe image provided using only the tags/class/ids already available in the provided HTML file.
-You will need to link the newly created CSS file to the HTMl file provided.

 ### Set Up
 1. copy the assignment git url in github after accepting the assignment
 1. clone the assignment in the `html-css-basics` directory using `git clone COPIED URL`